 Accuracy reports are encouraging.
 I have been told that groups from Marlin rifles are running about 1" (or 1 MOA) at 100 yards, which is better than can normally be expected from .22 LR or .22 WMR hunting ammunition.

 The decision to acquire a .17 M2 rifle or pistol will require a careful cost benefit analysis.
 It will likely be more accurate than a .22 rifle or pistol shooting Long Rifle High Speed ammunition, and adds about 25 yards of effective small game hunting range.
 On the other hand, ammunition will cost about five times as much as a box of .22 LR High Speed cartridges, a very significant price difference, particularly for young shooters.
 I'd guess that the casual plinker or the shooter who spends most of his or her time at a 25 yard indoor range would be better served by the .22 LR cartridge.
-But the serious small game hunter should be attracted to the .17 Mach 2 like a bee to honey!
+However, the serious small game or varmint hunter in search of something different may be attracted to the .17 Mach 2.

 Copyright 2005, 2014 by Chuck Hawks.
 All rights reserved.